GuanhuaWang/SystemPaper/OSDI2016/CloudSys1/graphene.md

 Graphene: identify troublesome tasks first and place them, then place other tasks around the troupble

 # Example of different scheduling
+Here are good examples to show that Graphene can performs better than existing scheduling schemes in both online and offline scenarios.

 ![](graphene_eg.png)